PanagiotisFatouros/flappy-bird/README.md

-# flappy bird
+# Flappy bird
- flappy bird recreation
+ Flappy bird recreation.
+ Why do this you may ask?
+Because its fun :)